shenwei356/LexicMap/docs/content/tutorials/search.md

       increase the search speed at the cost of decreased sensitivity for distant matches (similarity < 90%).
       Don't worry if you only search highly similar matches.
     - Setting `-n/--top-n-genomes` to keep top N genome matches for a query (0 for all) in chaining phase.
-      For queries with a large number of genome hits, a resonable value such as 1000 would reduce the computation time.
+      For queries with a large number of genome hits, a resonable value such as 1000 would significantly reduce the computation time.
     - **Note that**: alignment result filtering is performed in the final phase, so stricter filtering criteria, including `-q/--min-qcov-per-hsp`, `-Q/--min-qcov-per-genome`, and `-i/--align-min-match-pident`, do not significantly accelerate the search speed.
 Hence, you can search with default parameters and then filter the result with tools like `awk` or `csvtk`.
 - **Increasing the concurrency number**
     - Make sure that the value of `-j/--threads` (default: all available CPUs) is ≥ than the number of seed chunk file (default: all available CPUs in the indexing step), which can be found in `info.toml` file, e.g,
+        ```
         # Seeds (k-mer-value data) files
         chunks = 48
+        ```

-    - Increasing the value of `--max-open-files` (default 512).
+    - Increasing the value of `--max-open-files` (default 1024).
 You might also need to [change the open files limit](https://stackoverflow.com/questions/34588/how-do-i-change-the-number-of-open-files-limit-in-linux).
     - (If you have many queries) Increase the value of `-J/--max-query-conc` (default 12), it will increase the memory.
 - **Loading the entire seed data into memoy** (If you have many queries and the index is not very big.
 It's unnecessary if the index is stored in SSD)
-    - Setting `-w/--load-whole-seeds` to load the whole seed data into memory for faster search.
+    - Setting `-w/--load-whole-seeds` to load the whole seed data into memory for faster seed matching.
 For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.

 ## Steps